 There has recently been some consolidation in the Qatari banking sector.
-In December 2016, it was announced that subject to shareholder and regulatory approval, Masraf Al Rayan, Barwa Bank and International Bank of Qatar would merge to form one consolidated entity.
+In December 2016, it was announced that subject to shareholder and regulatory approval, Al Rayan Bank (previously Masraf Al Rayan), Barwa Bank and International Bank of Qatar would merge to form one consolidated entity.
 In August 2018, it was announced that Barwa Bank and International Bank of Qatar had reached a final merger agreement.
 In April 2019, Barwa Bank and International Bank of Qatar completed the merger.
 Barwa Bank was renamed as Dukhan Bank in 2020.
-Furthermore, on 30

-June 2020 Al Khaliji and Masraf Al Rayan announced the potential merger between the two banks and they subsequently announced the entry into a merger agreement on 7 January 2021.
+Furthermore, on 30 June 2020 Al Khaliji and Al Rayan Bank announced the potential merger between the two banks and they subsequently announced the entry into a merger agreement on 7 January 2021.
 The merger was executed in November 2021.

 In June 2018, Fitch revised upward Qatar's outlook to "stable" from "negative" and affirmed its long-term foreign currency issuer default rating of AA-, which was further affirmed in April 2022.
 The upward revision resulted from Fitch's assessment that Qatar has successfully managed the effects of the diplomatic rift and that the economy has reconfigured its supply chain and continues to grow at a steady rate.
 Fitch also emphasised that Oatar's sovereign net foreign assets are far above most AA and A-rated peers.
 In November 2022, Moody's revised its outlook for Oatar to "positive" from "stable" and reaffirmed its long-term issuer rating of Aa3.
-Moody's emphasised a number of credit strengths embedded in Oatar's credit profile, including the large net asset position of Oatar's government, exceptionally high levels of per-capita income, substantial hydrocarbon reserves and relatively low fiscal and external break-even oil prices.
+Moody's emphasised a number of credit strengths embedded in Oatar's credit profile, including the large net asset position of Qatar's government, exceptionally high levels of per-capita income, substantial hydrocarbon reserves and relatively low fiscal and external break-even oil prices.
 These factors will continue to provide significant shock absorption capacity and longer-term credit challenges for Qatar.
-In November 2022, S&P Global Ratings raised its long-term sovereign credit rating for Oatar to AA from AA- and assigned a stable outlook as a result of the structural improvements in the government's fiscal position.
+In November 2022, S&P Global Ratings raised its long-term sovereign credit rating for Qatar to AA from AA- and assigned a stable outlook as a result of the structural improvements in the government's fiscal position.
 On 19 April 2022, Fitch ratings downgraded Qatari banks' Long-Term Issuer Default Ratings and removed them from Rating Watch Negative on the back of the increased reliance on external funding and recent rapid asset growth.
 In November 2022, S&P upgraded Qatar's credit rating to AA from AA-, citing improvements in the Government's fiscal position.
-In January 2024, Moody's upgraded Qatar's sovereign rating to Aa2 from Aa3, on the basis that "the significant improvement in Oatar's fiscal metrics, achieved during 2021-23, will be sustained in the mediumterm," as a result of continued fiscal prudence, the winding down of the infrastructure spending program, and the ramp up in LNG production for 2026-28.
+In January 2024, Moody's upgraded Qatar's sovereign rating to Aa2 from Aa3, on the basis that "the significant improvement in Qatar's fiscal metrics, achieved during 2021-23, will be sustained in the mediumterm," as a result of continued fiscal prudence, the winding down of the infrastructure spending program, and the ramp up in LNG production for 2026-28.
+Similarly, in March 2024, Fitch upgraded Qatar's sovereign rating to AA from AA-, reflecting the credit rating agency's confidence that "debt to GDP will remain in line with or below the 'AA' peer median after falling sharply in recent years, while Qatar's external balance sheet will strengthen from an already strong level.
+Qatar is likely to retail budget surpluses until the 2030s as a result of the North Field Expansion".